dortmans/baxter/README.md

 Edit the `config` file to set the correct hostname/IPadres of your Baxter robot and of your Workstation.

-## Simulated Baxter

-To start the Baxter Simulator (in Gazebo) open a new terminal window and enter following commands:

-    cd ~/baxter
-    ./start_simulator.bash

 ## Using your Baxter

 Open a new terminal window and setup appropriate ROS environment variables: